EU court cancels US data-sharing pact over snooping concerns

 It said that in cases where there are concerns about data privacy, EU regulators should vet, and if needed block, the transfer of data.
 That raises the prospect that EU regulators will block Facebook, for example, from transferring any more European data to the U.S.

-The court noted in its ruling that there are “limitations on the protection of personal data arising from the domestic law of the United States on the access and use by U.S. public authorities of such data transferred from the European Union to that third country.”
+Experts said the full impact on businesses will largely depend on how authorities respond.

+“EU regulators will need to adopt a pragmatic approach to enforcement, allowing businesses a period of grace in which to implement alternative arrangements,” said Bridget Treacy, data privacy partner at Hunton Andrews Kurth LLP in London.

 Government surveillance of personal data is something the U.S. in its turn accuses China of doing through tech companies like Huawei.
-It highlights the growing importance of data as the basis of modern business and politics globally.
+And it highlights the growing importance of data as the basis of modern business and politics.

 Alexandre Roure, a senior manager at Computer & Communications Industry Association, said the decision “creates legal uncertainty for the thousands of large and small companies on both sides of the Atlantic that rely on Privacy Shield for their daily commercial data transfers.